dmads98/School-Shootings-Analysis-in-R/project/project.md

-In addition, we will also be looking at whether our data is in line with a study (Vossekuil et al., 2002) that analyzed 37 school shooting which identified attackers as all male, 95% current student of the school, 81% single attackers and that 76% of attackers used one weapon with 61% (of all attackers) using handguns.
-As researchers claim that most firearms in school shootings were acquired from a family member (Vossekuil et al., 2002; Levin & Madfis, 2009), this analysis will also explore whether such findings apply to the data we have.
+In addition, we will also be looking at whether our data is in line with a study (Vossekuil et al., 2002) that analyzed 37 school shooting which identified attackers as all male, 95% current student of the school, 81% single attackers.
+As researchers claim that most firearms in school shootings were acquired from a family member (Vossekuil et al., 2002;
+Levin & Madfis, 2009), this analysis will also explore whether such findings apply to the data we have.

 Throughout this project, our team will look into the `schools-shootings-data.csv` as provided by the Washington Post.
 The